Shade4/Portswigger-Labs/Server-side Vulnerabilities/Access Control/README.md

 This is "security through obscurity" failing: if an attacker discovers or guesses the URL/endpoint/parameter, nothing stops them from using it, regardless of role or authentication status.

-### Security by Obscurity

-Sensitive functionality is concealed by giving it a less predictable URL.

 ---

 ## Concept Chaining